OptimisticLock/GeometryD/README.md

 ### Obstacles.

-I am not familiar with graphic libraries, so I had to build a rudimentary SVG-based one.
-Learning SVG took most of the assignment time.
-(That, and a refresher on trigonometry.)
+I am not familiar with graphic libraries, so I built a rudimentary SVG-based one.
+I had to teach myself SVG.
+And run a refresher on high school trigonometry.

 ### TODO